 As described in detail in the "Compensation Discussion and Analysis," the Compensation Committee seeks to closely align the interests of our named executive officers with the interests of the Company's stockholders.
-The Company's executive compensation program is designed to attract, retain and motivate top executive talent, and support both short-term and longterm growth for stockholders.
+The Company's executive compensation program is designed to attract, retain and motivate top executive talent, and support both short-term and long-term value creation for stockholders.